 Also see The ARD Committee and Your Child's IEP.

 When your child turns 3 years old ECI services will end and the IEP should be in place based on your child's eligibility.
-Your child can begin getting PPCD services from the school district in the placement that your ARD committee selected with your signed consent.
+Your child can begin getting ECSE services from the school district in the placement that your ARD committee selected with your signed consent.

-See the Early Transition Memorandum of Understanding in TEA's website to understand how DARS-ECI and the Texas Education Agency work together to support families and their children in the transition from ECI to PPCD.
+See the Early Transition Memorandum of Understanding in TEA's website to understand how DARS-ECI and the Texas Education Agency work together to support families and their children in the transition from ECI to ECSE.

 Project TaCTICS' Getting to Know Your Child (PDF) is a downloadable form you might find helpful for letting a new teacher know about your child.
 Be sure to include information about your child's favorite and least favorite toys, foods, activities, etc.

 Download this Transition Checklist to help keep up with each step.